abhinendrayadav/ProVA/data/responses.md

 * performance/pip
   - All PIPs will state the specific actions required to correct the problem, the time frame in which they must be completed, and the consequences if the problem persists.
 Employees will be provided an opportunity to sign and add their own comments

-## RACE awards
+## race awards scenario
 * performance/race
-  - The selection of best performer shall be left to the sole discretion of the Unit/Division Head/Head HR
+  - To recognize and appreciate the achievers and high performers within a unit or functional division on a periodic basis such as a quarterly town-hall / get-together.

 ## Provident Funds and ESI
 * benefits/pf_esi
-  -Prolifics is a member of the Regional Provident Fund as required by the Indian law.
-Please refer the below link for more details. https //www.epfindia.gov.in/site_en/
+  - Prolifics is a member of the Regional Provident Fund as required by the Indian law.
+Please refer the below link for more details. [here](https //www.epfindia.gov.in/site_en/)

 ##  Gratuity
 * benefits/gratuity